I know you are pretty excited to see your guppies giving birth to cute guppy fries 🙂

 Estimating when your guppies give birth will allow you to prepare well for the event.
-So without any further ado, let’s dive in!
+Read on till the end for detailed insights on this topic!

 Here’s When Guppies Give Birth:

-As a general rule, guppies give birth nearly towards the end of their gestation period which typically lasts from 21 to 31 days.
-Some of the pregnant guppy signs of delivery are boxy, squared-off abdomen, very dark maroon or black gravid spot, change in eating habits, shivering, rapid breathing.
+As a general rule, guppies give birth near the end of their gestation period, which typically lasts from 21 to 31 days.
+Some of the pregnant guppy signs of delivery are a boxy, squared-off abdomen, very dark maroon or black gravid spot, change in eating habits, shivering, and rapid breathing.

 While we talk about when guppies give birth to babies, it is essential to understand the fundamentals of guppies giving birth.

-See, guppies are a livebearer, which means they retain the eggs inside their body and give birth to the live, free-swimming young ones.
+See, guppies are livebearers, which means they retain the eggs inside their body and give birth to live, free-swimming young ones.

 The gestation in guppies may last from 21 to 31 days.
 But on average, for most guppy pregnancies, the gestation period may last 22-26 days.

 In normal conditions, the whole process of giving birth can last between 2-6 hours.
-However, if the female guppy is having any difficulty, it might take up to 12 hours to deliver all the fry.
+However, if the female guppy is having difficulties, it might take up to 12 hours to deliver all the fries.

-In some instances, the female guppy may deliver a few fries, halt the delivery process only for resuming in a few days.
+In some instances, the female guppy may deliver a few fries, halt the delivery process only to resume in a few days.

-How To Know When Guppies Will Give Birth?
+How Do You Know When Guppies Will Give Birth?

 Here are some possible signs that show your guppy is about to give birth: